kbatch-dev/kbatch/docs/source/kbatch-proxy.md

 ```

 The `kbatch_namespace_manifests_file` setting can point to a yaml file containing any number of kubernetes manifests to create within a given kbatch namespace.
-This allows creation of ResourceQuotas, NetworkPolicies, and other per-namespace resources you might want to have in every user namespace.
+This allows creation of ResourceQuotas, LimitRanges, NetworkPolicies, and other per-namespace resources you might want to have in every user namespace.
 The manifests are created using kubernetes [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).

 For example, the resource quota: